Interstitial Lung Diseases

 Autoimmune Serologic Testing

-ANCAs (ANCA-associated vasculitis)c-ANCA, p-ANCA, anti-MPO, anti-PR3
+AAV-associated antibodiesc-ANCA, p-ANCA, anti-MPO, anti-PR3

-Rheumatoid arthritis-associated antibodiesanti-CCP, RF
+Rheumatoid arthritis-associated antibodiesAnti-CCP, RF

-Systemic sclerosis-associated antibodiesanti-Scl-70, anticentromere, anti-RNA polymerase III
+Systemic sclerosis-associated antibodiesAnti-Scl-70, anticentromere, anti-RNA polymerase III, anti-Ku

 Visit individual ARUP Consult topics for more information about the use of laboratory testing for specific ILD-associated connective tissue diseases: